cobinrox/epif/README.md

           - Back on your phone/emulator, inside the Companion app, enter the 4-digit number (or you can try using the QR code, though sometimes that does not work)
           - Your app will be downloaded from the web site and will start running inside the Companion app on your phone.

-     - OPTION 4: Build the app and then download the actual app as an apk file to your phone.
+     - OPTION 4: Build the app and then download the actual app as an apk file to your phone (or emulator).
 This is very tedious but can give you the best bet of how your app will behave.
 There are several ways to do this, but the most straight-forward is:
           - On the MIT AI2 web site, choose the "Build .apk" option
           - The web site will compile and bundle your app into an apk file and then pop up a screen with a both download link and QR code.
           - </i><img src="./images/mit_ai2_build.png" width="300" height="300">
-          - There are several ways to download and install the .apk file, but to simply download and install on a phone, you can do the following sub-steps.
+          - There are several ways to download and install the .apk file, but to simply download and install on a phone/emulator, you can do the following sub-steps.
-          - Right mouse click on the link and save the copy link address to a text editor on your laptop, this will allow you to actually view the link that you will need
+          - Right mouse click on the link and save the copy link address to the clip board.
+If you are actually going to install on a physical phone, then also copy to a text editor on your laptop, this will allow you to actually view the link that you will need
-          - On the phone, bring up a browser and in the browser search bar, enter the link that from the above step
+          - On the phone/emulator, bring up a browser app and in the browser search bar, enter the link that from the above step
-          - The browser on the phone will give you nag screens about the safety of the app, but confirm to download it, and then the browser should nag and confirm to install it, and then finally, there should be yet another nag and confirm to start the app.
+          - The browser on the phone/emulator will give you nag screens about the safety of the app, but confirm to download it, and then the browser should nag and confirm to install it, and then finally, there should be yet another nag and confirm to start the app.
 If the latter does not appear, then yoiu should be able to go to the Apps list on the phone and see your newly downloaded and installed app.